Skip to main content

 Silver Lake

-Trophically, Silver Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
+A TSI near 48 places Silver Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 Silver Lake reaches 17 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 71 acres, Silver Lake sits below the Wisconsin median: a small water where shoreline activity has an outsized effect on water quality.
-Silver Lake ranks 2 of 27 in Waupaca County, putting it in the upper tier of locally monitored lakes.
+Silver Lake sits at rank 16 of 25 in Waupaca County, in the lower half of the local distribution.

 Silver Lake carries an invasive watermilfoil record — boat-launch decontamination and shoreline care matter more here than at uninfested lakes.
-The fishery includes walleye alongside the lake's other 4 documented species — a notable draw for Wisconsin anglers.
-A documented public access point at Silver Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
+The fishery includes walleye among the lake's 4 documented species — a notable draw for Wisconsin anglers.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-12.
 Grade methodology: LakeGrade methodology.